HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Splash Mountain (Disneyland).

-The “Mountain” section of Disney World’s Splash Mountain is nearly identical to Disneyland’s but for a slightly altered flume path and slightly re-staged scenes.
-Because it doesn’t have the same space limitations as Disneyland, though, Magic Kingdom’s ride has a much more standardly-shaped showbuilding to contain most of its dark ride scenes, including an additional drop.
+The “Mountain” section of Disney World’s Splash Mountain was nearly identical to Disneyland’s but for a slightly altered flume path and slightly re-staged scenes.
+Because it doesn’t have the same space limitations as Disneyland, though, Magic Kingdom’s ride has a much more standardly-shaped showbuilding to contain most of its dark ride scenes, including an additional drop (but without the “Warning” scene).
 Like in California, the Railroad travels directly through the mountain to view the finale scene from above.

 Unfortunately, Magic Kingdom doesn’t have a Critter Country land.
-That means Splash Mountain is set down in the park’s Frontierland.
-It doesn’t really make sense for a musical mountain of singing Southern animals to be wedged between the narratively-connected 1870s Western mining town and Big Thunder Mountain, but Imagineers did their best.
-Magic Kingdom’s version of the ride is painted darker and redder with scrubbier plants to match the desert landscape of Frontierland, and the ride’s music was rescored with banjos, dulcimers, and harmonicas to give a more rustic, western feel versus Disneyland’s jazzier brass and piano.
+That means Splash Mountain was set down in the park’s Frontierland.
+It didn’t really make sense for a musical mountain of singing Southern animals to be wedged between the narratively-connected 1870s Western mining town and Big Thunder Mountain, but Imagineers did their best.
+Magic Kingdom’s version of the ride was painted darker and redder with scrubbier plants to match the desert landscape of Frontierland, and the ride’s music was rescored with banjos, dulcimers, and harmonicas to give a more rustic, western feel versus Disneyland’s jazzier brass and piano.

-That’ll also make “Tiana’s Bayou Adventure” a tougher sell in Magic Kingdom than in Disneyland (where the ride could easily be absorbed into the neighboring New Orleans Square)… But again, it’s not like the Antebellum Georgia plantation parables of Uncle Remus were a great fit for the Wild West, either.
+That also makes “Tiana’s Bayou Adventure” a tougher sell in Magic Kingdom than in Disneyland (where the ride nicely bridges the space between New Orleans Square and Critter Country)… But again, it’s not like the Antebellum Georgia plantation parables of Uncle Remus were a great fit for the Wild West, either.

 Add your thoughts...